PetraHauk/My-App/README.md

 **Hooks**

-Open [hooks branch](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/hooks/) to view it in the browser.
+Open [hooks assingment page](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/hooks/) to view it in the browser.